Code-Institute-Submissions/Second_milestone/README.md

 - As a user _B_, I want a day forecast showing wave and wind conditions.
 - As a user _C_, I want to see the tidal data.
 - As a user _D_, I want to see extended forecast for up to 3 days.
-- As a user _E_, I want a simplified wind forecast like 'Offshore wind' or 'Onshore wind' instead of trying to guess the surf spot and wind direction myslef.
+- As a user _E_, I want a simplified wind forecast like Offshore wind or Onshore wind instead of trying to guess the surf spot and wind direction myself.
 - As a user _F_, I want see all the surf spots on the map so I can locate them easly.
-- As a user _G_, I want a visualy appealing and minimalistic applicaton instead of large number of rows and columns of data.
+- As a user _G_, I want a visually appealing and minimalistic application instead of large number of rows and columns of data.
-- As a user _H_, I, as a experienced surfer want an average forecast values for quick surf condition estimate that I could later explore in detail on other platforms or evaluate based on my own experiece and knowledge.
+- As a user _H_, I, as a experienced surfer want an average forecast values for quick surf condition estimate that I could later explore in detail on other platforms or evaluate based on my own experience and knowledge.
 - As a user _I_, I, as a beginner want a simple and clear average forecast values to tell me whether there are waves or not.
 - As a user _J_, I want to see clear distinguish between cardinal directions of the surf spots to quickly identify locations of my interest, whether it is West or North part of Ireland for example.
+- As a user _K_, I want to see all available Surfing spots for selected Cardinal direction.

 ### Structure and Skeleton

 Due to the application requirements and characteristics, the site design should be minimal in its form.
 The way in which the data is provided should lack any clutter but be informative as much as possible at the same time.
-There shouldn't be any distraction to the user so the focus should be primarly on the forecast.
+There shouldn't be any distraction to the user so the focus should be primarily  on the forecast.
 The website's simplicity and its responsive structure should provide functionality and intuitive interactions for the users.

 The following wireframes were created in order to provide a starting point for the website skeleton: